Grossi Laüe signifies the finest vineyards in Alsace dialect and represents an equivalent to the German Grosses Gewächs or the Burgundian Grand Cru.

 The heart of this Pinot Noir comes from a vineyard planted in 1966 in our family estate in the Pflostig slope, with an average yield of under 40 hl/ha and potential alcohol of more than 12°.

 The grapes are destemmed and macerated for about 2 weeks, with manual immersion of the cap (pigeage) to ensure the best possible extraction.
-The wine is matured for almost 10 months in small oak barriques, which are partially renewed each year.
+The wine is matured for almost 10 months in small oak vats, which are partially renewed each year.

 The whole production of this wine is closed with DIAM the cork without the risk of cork taint.